How to use JavaScript to Change Background Color?

 Conclusion

-In this article, we’ve covered the basics of using JavaScript to change an HTML element’s background color.
+This article covers the basics of using JavaScript to change an HTML element’s background color.
 We’ve shown how to create the HTML element, create a JavaScript function to change the background color, and call the function using an event handler.
 We’ve also covered additional techniques, such as using variables to store colors, generating random colors, and animating color changes.
 With these techniques, you can add visual interest to your web pages, making them more dynamic and interactive.

 Leave a Comment